test-kitchen/kitchen-openstack/README.md

     availability_zone: [AN OPENSTACK AVAILABILITY ZONE]
     openstack_service_name: [YOUR OPENSTACK COMPUTE SERVICE NAME]
     openstack_network_name: [YOUR OPENSTACK NETWORK NAME USED TO CONNECT, SUCH AS A PRIVATE NETWORK ONLY]
+    server_wait: [DEFAULTS TO 0, BUT THIS SETS A WAIT SO YOUR VM IS IN A GOOD STATE BEFORE TRYING TO CONNECT]
     security_groups:
       - [A LIST OF...]
       - [...SECURITY GROUPS TO JOIN]